Update for all Sentinel Administrators

 Why is Network Rail doing this?

-The GDPR, or General Data Privacy Regulation, will come into force in May of 2018 and requires organisations to be stringent about the way they obtain, store and manage personal data and regulate the availability of that data to others.
+The GDPR, or General Data Privacy Regulation, will come into force in May of 2018 and requires organisations to be stringent about the way they obtain, store, manage and utilise personal data and regulate the availability of that data to others.
 Due to these regulations and the nature of the data that Sentinel records, we are only permitted to provide Sentinel database access to individuals that are within a number of approved roles.
-We have introduced a new Sentinel WebCheck platform which will allow a restricted visibility of Sentinel whilst remaining compliant with the new legislation.
+We have introduced a new Sentinel WebCheck platform which will allow a reduced visibility of Sentinel whilst remaining compliant with the new legislation.
 The Sentinel card reading technology must remain the primary focus for our userbase.
 To confirm the authority to work, the individual has chosen to present their card and is therefore aware that their personal data will be viewed.

 What do we do if we need to create new users?